 Sixteen countries are already benefiting from the approach and we are working with a further eleven countries on the prioritization and financing of the health of women, children and adolescents.
 These partnerships are made possible by generous initial contributions to the GFF Trust Fund from governments of Canada, Denmark, Japan, Norway, UK, the Bill & Melinda Gates Foundation, and MSD for Mothers.

 REASON #1: THE GFF INVESTS IN HUMAN CAPITAL

 Investing in people is a critical step for boosting economic growth and ending extreme poverty.
-Established in 2015, the GFF is designed as an innovative financing mechanism to close the annual financing gap of US$33 billion needed to eliminate preventable maternal and child deaths worldwide.
+Established in 2015, the GFF is designed as an innovative financing mechanism to close the significant financing gap needed to eliminate preventable maternal and child deaths worldwide.
 The GFF process helps governments and their partners to prioritize, focus on results, and tackle the main system bottlenecks to achieve impact at scale, which in turn is critical to achieving universal health coverage.

 REASON #2: THE GFF LEADS ON CATALYTIC HEALTH FINANCING